Wednesday, July 23, 2025

 Stockfish won the first two game pairs, but then Leela won 2 of the next 3 game pairs.
 The reverse games in the two Leela wins ended in a Q vs R endgame fortress, in one of them Stockfish thought it was winning for a while.
 Stockfish led 3-2 at this stage, it seemed possible the match would be competitive.
 Stockfish won two more pairs, in one of them Leela had high evals but missed the win in the reverse.
 Leela won another game pair and the score was 5-3 after 11 game pairs, then Stockfish won 3 pairs in a row and extended the gap to +5.
 After 16 pairs there were 11 decisive pairs and none had two white wins, then there were two pairs with two white wins and one with a Leela win that reduced to gap to +4.
 This was Leela's last pair win in the match, Stockfish won 13 more to finish with a +17 gap.
 There were 14 pairs with two white wins, so Leela won more games but couldn't hold the reverse.
 In many games Stockfish spent a lot of time in the beginning of the game, more than 40 minutes for one move in some cases.
 It ran out of time and played on increments as these games continued, sometimes finding a complicated win that neither Leela nor the spectators believed was possible.
 This season Stockfish again displayed its superiority in converting difficult endgames.

 Season 27 leagues started with the entrance league, with 16 engines and 5 advancing.
 The newcomer Ceres led the league easily, Devre (another newcomer) and BlackMarlin also advanced with almost no game pair loss.
 For BlackMarlin this was a little surprising based on its predicted strength.
 Three engines were in the race for the last two qualification spots, in the last round Halogen lost it game, PlentyChess (newcomer as well) and akimbo finished in 4th and 5th places.
 In league 2 Ceres again won easily and without loss, PlentyChess finished a close second with one loss.
 There were 5 engines with a chance of qualifying, in the last RR Devre pulled away from the group but was caught again.
 In the last round Devre held on to 3rd place and Uralochka finished in 4th, tied with Devre and with a small lead over the chasing engines.
+In league 1 there were three engines in the lead: Obsidian, Caissa and Ceres.
+After two RRs the three leaders were still close to each other, in RR3 Obsidian pulled away and it continued to lead until the end.
+Caissa had a weak RR3 and it allowed Ceres to tie the score.
+However in RR4 Ceres lost 3 times, Caissa also lost a game but it performed better than Ceres and managed to qualify from second place.
+Ceres finished in third place, the end of its first TCEC season.

 ================================